ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step4.md

 ### Push image to ICP Image Repository

 IBM Cloud Private (ICP) provides a docker compatible image repository out of the box, which is available on the server `mycluster.icp` port `8500`.
-However, before we upload container/docker images and start deploying these, we will create a separate user and namespace in kubernetes for us, where the application will be hosted.
-Namespacing is a concept in Kubernetes that allows isolation of applications and other resources.

-#### Create user and namespace

-In your web broswer login to the the ICP Dashboard on `https://10.0.0.1:8443` as a system administrator, username `admin` and password `admin`.

-In order to create a namespace,

-1. From the navigation menu, select System > Namespaces.
-2. Click New Namespace.
-3. Enter a namespace name: `websphere`
-4. Click Add Namespace.

-In order to add a user to a namespace,

-1. Navigate to the `Users` tab.
-2. Click New User.
-3. Enter `user1` as the name, and provide a password and email address.
-4. Select Namespace `websphere`.
-5. Click Add User.

 #### Re-Tag image